|Heating area||1,000 - 2,500 Ft2|

 DISCOVER SELF-REGULATED COMBUSTION

-The self-regulating combustion of the Caddy Advanced promises constant heat, while requiring minimal effort on your part; just fill the furnace, adjust the temperature and enjoy the heat for hours!
+The self-regulated combustion of the Caddy Advanced promises constant heat, while requiring minimal effort on your part; just fill the furnace, adjust the temperature and enjoy the heat for hours!
 The system automatically adjusts the air supply so that combustion is optimized and synchronized with the thermostatic demand.

 - At start-up, the furnace injects additional combustion air for easy and quick ignition.